jasper-zanjani/notes/README.md

   "Pieces": [AAF4C61DDCC5E8A2DABEDE0F3B482CD9AEA9434D, CFEA2496442C091FDDD1BA215D62A69EC34E94D0]
 }
 ```

-## Blockchain
-Blockchain is a **distributed digital ledger** consisting of interlinked blocks, each of which stores information that cannot be retroactively tampered with or deleted.[[8](#sources)]\
-Blockchain is a database technology that uses hashes to ensure reliability and security of data stored across a network of computers, popularized by BitCoin.
-Records, containing information, are validated and then added to **Blocks**, or hashed containers, which are then concatenated in a **chain** by associating each block with the hash of both of its neighbors. [[3](#sources)]\
-There can only be a a maximum of 21 million BTC, and the reward for mining a new bitcoin halves every 210,000 blocks.
-This has already occurred twice in the 10-year history of Bitcoin until late 2019, and another "blockhalving" is expected to occur in May 2020. [[9](#sources)]

 ## Bootloaders
 bootloader: software located in the first sector (Master Boot Record) of a HDD, which is read by the BIOS